brandonuscg/qcpy_readme/deutsch-jozsa.md

 The Deutsch-Jozsa algorithm demonstrates the true potential of quantum speedup and serves as a foundation for more complex quantum algorithms.

 ---

+For comparison with the Qiskit version, see the Medium article: *Coding the Deutsch-Jozsa Algorithm in Qiskit by Avery Parkinson*.